google.com, pub-8944664346231196, DIRECT, f08c47fec0942fa0 pinterest-site-verification=4773ee5ec369a31120526988bc2d6d1b

 • Jan 30

-I'd rehearsed my order while parking.
-Practiced it again while walking to the door.
+I’d rehearsed my order while parking.
+Practiced again on the walk to the door.
 One more time in line.
-Just a simple venti iced oat milk vanilla latte with an extra shot.
+Just a venti iced oat milk vanilla latte with an extra shot.
 Totally normal.
 Nothing to be anxious about.
-Just words I needed to say to another human being without malfunctioning.
+Just a simple string of words I needed to say to another human being without glitching.

 Person with curly hair and heart clips, wearing glasses and blue sweater, holding coffee cup in busy cafe.
 Background includes barista and patrons.